DallinKooyman/Tetris/README.md

 to build a simple video game.
 I am interested in making video games and this is a nice way to get my feet in the water.

+## Installation
+To install, run and play this Tetris, download Tetris.zip.
+Unzip the file and run Tetris.exe.

 ## Features
 While following a simple [youtube tutorial](https://www.youtube.com/watch?v=zH_omFPqMO4) I was able to implement the main functionality of Tetris.
 While the tutorial was